| I

 wrongly accused when int fact someone HAS to be the last person to wind

 a timepiece that has failed due to maintenance issues.
+The only true cases of overwinding I have

 encountered related to people using vice grips on vintage Swiss aircraft